War of the First Coalition: Fronts in Italy and Germany

-Meanwhile, the French had been successful on several other fronts, occupying the duchy of Savoy and the county of Nice until the Massif de l'Authion, while General Custine invaded Germany, capturing Speyer, Worms and Mainz along the Rhine, and reaching as far as Frankfurt.
-Dumouriez went on the offensive in Belgium once again, winning a great victory over the Austrians at Jemappes on 6 November 1792, and occupying the entire country by the beginning of winter.
+Meanwhile, the French had been successful on several other fronts, occupying the Duchy of Savoy and the County of Nice until the Massif de l'Authion, while General Custine invaded Germany, capturing Speyer, Worms and Mainz along the Rhine, and reaching as far as Frankfurt.
+Dumouriez went on the offensive in the Austrian Netherlands once again, winning a great victory over the Austrians at Jemappes on 6 November 1792, and occupying the entire country by the beginning of winter.

 1793

 On 21 January the revolutionary government executed Louis XVI after a trial.
-This united all European governments, including Spain, Naples, and the Netherlands against the Revolution.
+This united all European governments, including Spain, Naples & Sicily, and the Netherlands against the Revolution.
 France declared war against Britain and the Netherlands on 1 February 1793 and soon afterwards against Spain.
 In the course of the year 1793 the Holy Roman Empire (on 23 March), the kings of Portugal and Naples, and the Grand Duke of Tuscany declared war against France.
 Thus the First Coalition was formed.

 Introduction of conscription

 France introduced a new levy of hundreds of thousands of men, beginning a French policy of using levée en masse (mass conscription) to deploy more of its manpower than the other states could, and remaining on the offensive so that these mass armies could commandeer war material from the territory of their enemies.
-The Girondin faction of the French government sent Citizen Genet to the United States to encourage them into entering the war on France's side.
+The Girondin faction of the French government sent Citizen Genet to the United States to encourage them to enter the war on France's side.
 The newly formed nation refused, and the Washington administration's 1793 Proclamation of Neutrality threatened legal action against any citizen providing assistance to any side in the conflict.

 After a victory in the Battle of Neerwinden in March, the Austrians suffered twin defeats at the battles of Wattignies and Wissembourg.
 British land forces were defeated at the Battle of Hondschoote in September.

 1794

 Battle of Fleurus

 1794 brought increased success to the revolutionary armies.
-A major victory against combined coalition forces at the Battle of Fleurus gained all of Belgium and the Rhineland for France.
+A major victory against combined coalition forces at the Battle of Fleurus gained all of the Austrian Netherlands and the Rhineland for France.
 Although the British navy maintained its supremacy at sea, it was unable to support effectively any land operations after the fall of the Belgian provinces.
-The Prussians were slowly driven out of the eastern departments and by the end of the year they had retired from any active part in the war.
-Against Spain, the French made successful incursions in both Catalonia and Navarre.
+The Prussians were slowly driven out of the eastern provinces and by the end of the year they had retired from any active part in the war.
+Against Spain, the French made successful incursions into both Catalonia and Navarre in the War of the Pyrenees.